Hackensack station (New York, Susquehanna and Western Railroad): History

 The Hoboken, Ridgefield and Paterson Railroad was chartered in 1866 to connect Paterson with the ports along the North River (Hudson River).
 The New Jersey Midland Railway (NJM) was formed in 1870 as a consolidation of several smaller railroads.

 By March 1872, the line had been extended west through Maywood Paterson, Wortendyke, and Butler to Newfoundland.
 It was later extended to Sparta, Newton, Blairstown and across the Delaware River to Stroudsburg, Pennsylvania.
 Soon thereafter, trains running east and south to the Hudson Waterfront via Marion Junction and the Bergen Hill Cut to Pennsylvania Railroad's depot in Jersey City, where transfer was possible to the Jersey City Ferry.

 The NJ Midland was absorbed into the New York, Susquehanna and Western Railroad.
 In 1898, the NYSW became a subsidiary of the Erie Railroad, and made use of Erie's Pavonia Terminal and the Pavonia Ferry or to Susquehanna Transfer, which provided transfer to buses through the Lincoln Tunnel to the Port Authority Bus Terminal.

 The station at Main Street was replaced with one at River Street on June 29, 1950.
 Both were also stops on the Public Service trolley line.
 There was also a NYSW station in the city at Prospect Avenue.
 Passenger service on the line was eliminated June 30, 1966; it is now used for exclusively for freight.

 Rail service running north–south in Hackensack began in 1865 and was operated by the Hackensack and New York Railroad, which was later reorganized as the New Jersey and New York Railroad and in 1896 leased by the Erie Railroad, though there was no interchange with the NYS&W. The right of way is now New Jersey Transit Rail Operations's Pascack Valley Line, with stations at Essex Street and Anderson Street.

 Future

 The Passaic–Bergen–Hudson Transit Project is a project by New Jersey Transit (NJT) to reintroduce passenger service on a portion of the New York, Susquehanna and Western Railway (NYSW) right-of-way in Passaic, Bergen and Hudson counties using newly built, FRA-compliant diesel multiple unit rail cars.
 A potential station at this location, close to Hackensack Bus Terminal, would be called Downtown–River Street.
-While outside of the scope of the project the railroad and the city of Hackensack replaced a rail trestle close to the proposed terminus in 2013 with a contingency for a future additional track and passenger platform.
+While outside of the scope of the project the railroad and the city of Hackensack replaced a rail trestle close to the proposed station in 2013 with a contingency for a future additional track and passenger platform.